 *available through our SCM service

 At SwapClear we believe that every challenge is an opportunity.
 This belief underpins all our work in customer protection.
-Mandatory central clearing of derivatives under EMIR brought with it new requirements for CCPs with respect to the type and level of protection afforded to customers.
-Now, under EMIR, your options for protecting your cleared positions and collateral are more expansive than ever before.
+Mandatory central clearing in the EU and the UK brought with it new requirements for CCPs with respect to the type and level of protection afforded to customers.
+Under Regulation (EU) No. 648/2012 (EMIR) as effective in the EU (EU EMIR) and retained in the UK under the European Union (Withdrawal) Act 2018 (UK EMIR), your options for protecting your cleared positions and collateral are more expansive than ever before.